3 Private Cloud Benefits (per VMware)… & Jokes

 Automation – Speaking of automation, a private cloud makes it easier to automate processes via an establishment of resource-management policies – allowing you to set different max levels of usage in different scenarios and for different applications.
 VMware calls this tactic “policy-driven automation.”

 Pro-Evolution – No one wants to have their hands tied (well… at least not in business).
 With a private cloud, you don’t have to be stuck in any specific network model.
-With VMware, for example, you are able to take advantage of open-source technologies such as Open Virtualization Format (OVS) and the Private Cloud API.
+With VMware, for example, you can take advantage of open-source technologies such as Open Virtualization Format (OVS) and the Private Cloud API.
 If you already have vSphere, place it on top, like a layer cake.

 Rolling Stones Cloud Hijinks, Part 3